HTTP endpoints with Kafka Streams Interactive Queries

 • The number of partitions you choose of the input topics is always relevant, especially so in an interactive queries endpoint.

-I’m using the demo app we built for this article as a Kotlin playground so I will probably work on some of this points myself.
+I’m using the demo app we built for this article as a Kotlin playground, so I will probably work on some of these points myself.
 If you’re interested, check the issues as I generally use them as a TODO list and maybe give it a star :)

 Hey! ๐Ÿ‘‹